nicwineburger/wordle-console-app/README.md

 # Wordle Console App

-This is a very basic console application to do some Wordle things
+This is a very basic console application to do some Wordle things.
+Runs on .NET 5 using `dotnet run`

 This application can currently
 - Play Wordle